 Are you searching for new ways to inject some life into the teaching of your novels?
+I use the pocket app to save great pieces of nonfiction that I come across.

-Typically, I go back each month and revisit some old classics that get pushed further down the line with each article that I add.
 Here are five favorites from the last few years and some suggestions about the novels with which they can be paired.
 It is not an exclusive list.

 1. I Am An Object Of Internet Ridicule, Ask Me Anything